phatlast96/phatlast96.github.io/README.md

 # Personal Website @ phatlast96.github.io
 This is for a [personal website](https://phatlast96.github.io) developed to showcase my life. <br/>
-Tools used: HTML, CSS, jQuery
+Tools used: HTML, CSS, jQuery <br/>
+Mobile-friendly

 ##Future plans for this site
 - A dropdown menu for projects.
 - List of personal software projects